 Moreover, in certain seeds, the seed coat is impermeable to water and O2 and acts as a barrier between the embryo and these substances.
 Therefore, the cells of the seed coat and endosperm (when present) must become permeable to water and oxygen, also these must become penetrable to the growing root tip of the embryo if germination is to occur.
 Most part of the embryo (excluding cotyledons) consists of potentially meristematic cells.
 But still, these cells do not divide and enlarge and have a minimum respiration rate in the dry seed.
 It is chiefly due to the following reasons-

-(i) In absence of a sufficient amount of water, these cells are unable to maintain turgor so that their growth is checked.
+(i) In absence of a sufficient amount of water, these cells are unable to maintain turgor so their growth is checked.

 (ii) These cells do not have a sufficient amount of soluble respirable food.
 The reserve food stored in cotyledons or endosperm is in insoluble form and is not available to these cells.